entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 257.Vertebrae, alignment of [new]: linear above abdominal cavity (0), strongly arched above abdominal cavity (1)

 258.Supraneural [FR125]: presence of “supraneurals” along most of the abdominal-thoracic region of the axial skeleton (0), presence of “supraneurals” limited to 1-5 vertebrae located anteriorly to the insertion of the epichordal lobe of the caudal fin (1), absence of “supraneurals” anteriorly to the insertion of the epichordal lobe of the caudal fin (2).
 According to Arratia et al. (2001)112, ''supraneurals'' are independent, median, elongate, rod-like bones that articulate proximally with the neural spine and distally with the dorsal radial [...], or lack articulation distally with another bone [...]."
 Arratia et al. (2001)112 illustrated ‘supraneurals’ located distally to the neural spines found anteriorly to the insertion of the epichordal lobe of the caudal fin in Diplurus (Arratia et al., 2001, fig. 30)112 and Undina penicillata (Arratia et al., 2001, fig. 31)112.
 They mentioned that the caudal fin of Laugia, Diplurus, and Holophagus (likely Undina), among others, begins with two or three ‘supraneurals’.
 Friedman (2007, char.
 125)98 considered the presence of supraneural spines (herein referred to as ''supraneurals'') for the thoracic and abdominal vertebrae [Char.
 125(0)] or the absence of such elements or its presence only at the anterior end of the vertebral column [Char.
 125(1)].
 Herein, we considered the presence or absence of supraneural associated to the vertebrae located anteriorly to the insertion of the caudal fin.
 Three character-states are recognized: presence of ‘supraneurals’ along most of the abdominal-thoracic region of the axial skeleton (0), presence of ‘supraneurals’ limited to 1-5 vertebrae located anterior to the insertion of the epichordal lobe of the caudal fin (1), and absence of ‘supraneurals’ anteriorly to the insertion of the epichordal lobe of the caudal fin (3).
 The three character-states form a morphocline.
+> - Clement *et al.* (in review): "

 259.Neural spines [new]: abutting one another (0), not abutting (1)

 260.Cervical neural arches, shape of [Fa53, Fb91, C91, F&C91, Y91, G91, W91, W&W91, Da91, Z91, GR91, WE91, CAa91, C&G91, A&S91, G&C91, Db91, CAb91, R&S91, T91]: not expanded (0), expanded (1)

 261.Haemal spines [Fb90, C90, F&C90, Y90, G90, W90, W&W90, Da90, Z90, GR90, WE90, CAa90, C&G90, A&S90, G&C90, Db90, CAb90, R&S90, T90]: abutting one another (0), not abutting (1).
 Forey (1998, char.
 90)12 considered that the plesiomorphic condition was when the posterior neural and haemal spines were abutting with each other as seen in Miguashaia and Diplocercides; polarized based on the porolepiform condition.
 It is clearer to mention that the contact between adjacent neural and haemal spines is on the totality of their length.
 This clarification is given because adjacent spines could abut proximally just dorsal to the arches.
 In species for which the haemal and neural spines are abutting, the spines are broad on most of their length and the extremities are less club-shaped the remaining actinistian species.
 We redefined the character to take into account solely the haemal spines because character 259 takes into account the condition of the neural spines.
+> - Clement *et al.* (in review): "

 262.Ossified ribs [Cb69, Fa52, Fb92, C92, F&C92, Y92, G92, W92, W&W92, Da92, Z92, GR92, WE92, CAa92, C&G92, A&S92, G&C92, Db92, CAb92, R&S92, CAc44, CAd44, T92]: absent (0), present (1).
 Lambers (1992)31 mentioned that the presence of pleural ribs is rare in coelacanths.
 Since 1992, a few species with anatomical structures identified as ossified ribs are fairly common.
 Cloutier (1991b, char.
 69)96 coded for the presence of pleural ribs, whereas Forey (1991, char.
 52)97 coded for the presence of "long, ossified ribs".
 Lambers (1992, p.
 43)31 suggested that this character should be coded as three character-states: absence of ossified ribs (0), presence of small, rudimentary ribs (1; as in Libys and Undina) and large ossified ribs (2; as in Diplurus).
+> - Clement *et al.* (in review): "

 263.Scale ornament [Fa54, Fb104, C104, F&C104, Y104, G104, W104, W&W104, Da104, Z104, GR104, WE104, CAa104, C&G104, A&S104, G&C104, Db104, CAb104, R&S104, CAc44, CAd44, T104]: not differentiated (0), differentiated (1).
 Forey (1991, char.
 54)97 first defined this character.
 He mentioned that the plesiomorphic condition corresponds to a scale with a dense covering of uniform tubercles and/or ridges.
 The apomorphic condition (i.e., differentiated) as originally defined, corresponds to a scale where “the central tubercles are very much enlarged, hollow and surrounded by much smaller tubercles.”
 Mondéjar-Fernàndez et al. (2021)113 reviewed scale ornament for all coelacanth species.
+> - Clement *et al.* (in review): "

 264.Scale ornament [Fa56 in part, Fb106, C106, F&C106, Y106, G106, W106, W&W106, Da106, Z106, GR106, WE106, CAa106, C&G106, A&S106, G&C106, Db106, CAb106, R&S106, CAc45, CAd45, T106]: longitudinal ridges and tubercules (0), only longitudinal ridges (1), only tubercules (2).
 Forey (1998, char.
 106)12 defined two character-states to take into account the condition of scale ornament: ridges or tubercles (0) and rugose (1).
 Since most of the disparity among coelacanths comes from the presence or absence of ridges and tubercles, we used three character-states to describe these conditions.
 Only three taxa were coded as having rugose ornament (i.e., Mawsonia, Axelrodichthys, and Guizhoucoelacanthus) by Toriño et al. (2021, char.
 106)14.
 Mondéjar-Fernàndez et al. (2021, table 1)113 summarized the type of ornament on the exposed area of the external surface of the scales for numerous coelacanth species.
+> - Clement *et al.* (in review): "

 265.Scale inner surface [new]: without bumps (0), with bumps (1).
 Cloutier (1996, fig. 17D)61 and Mondéjar-Fernàndez et al. (2021, fig. 2)113 figured and described the presence of small circular bumps on the inner surface of the scales of Miguashaia bureaui.
+> - Clement *et al.* (in review): "

 266.Lateral line pores per scale [Ca2, Cb2, Fa55 polarity, Fb105, C105, F&C105, Y105, G105, W105, W&W105, Da105, Z105, GR105, WE105, CAa105, C&G105, A&S105, G&C105, Db105, CAb105, R&S105, T105]: single (0), multiple (1)

 267.Ventral keel scales [F&C109, G109, W109, W&W109, Da109, Z109, GR109, WE109, CAa109, C&G109, A&S109, G&C109, Db109, CAb109, R&S109, T109]: absent (0), present (1).
 Friedman & Coates (2006, char.
 109)47 used the absence or presence of ventral keel scales.
 They coded the presence of ventral keel scales in Allenypterus and Holopterygius; a polymorphic state was coded for the actinopterygian out-group.
+> - Clement *et al.* (in review): "

 268.Lung [Fb107, C107, F&C107, Y107, G107, W107, W&W107, Da107, Z107, GR107, WE107, CAa107, C&G107, A&S107, G&C107, Db107, CAb107, R&S107, CAc46, CAd46, T107]: not ossified (0), ossified (1).
 Forey (1998, char.
 107)12 referred to the condition of the swimbladder rather than the condition of the lung (Cavin et al., 2019, char.
 46)100.
 Brito et al. (2010)114 and Cupello et al. (2017)115 investigated the structure identified as the calcified lungs in actinistians and more specifically that of Axelrodichthys.
 These structures have been identified in the literature also as ossified bladders.
 The ossified organ is located in a ventral position relative to the gut.
 One as to be aware that the outer wall of the spiral intestine and stomach of Latimeria also shows a higher density than surrounding tissues in CT-scan (Schultze & Cloutier, 1991)116.
+> - Clement *et al.* (in review): "

-Renesto, S. & Stockar, R. First record of a coelacanth fish from the Middle Triassic Meride Limestone of Monte San Giorgio (Canton Ticino, Switzerland).
+1 Renesto, S. & Stockar, R. First record of a coelacanth fish from the Middle Triassic Meride Limestone of Monte San Giorgio (Canton Ticino, Switzerland).
 Rivista Italiana di Paleontologia e Stratigrafia 124, 639-653, doi:10.13130/2039-4942/10771 (2018).

 2 Brownstein, C. D. & Bissell, I. C. Species delimitation and coexistence in an ancient, depauperate vertebrate clade.
 BMC Ecology and Evolution 22, e90, doi:10.1186/s12862-022-02043-4 (2022).

 3 Cohen, K. M., Finney, S. C., Gibbard, P. L. & Fan, J.-X. The ICS international chronostratigraphic chart.
 Episodes 36, 199-204 ((2013; updated 2022 version 02)).

 4 Andrews, S. M., Long, J., Ahlberg, P., Barwick, R. & Campbell, K. The structure of the sarcopterygian Onychodus jandemarrai n. sp. from Gogo, Western Australia: With a functional interpretation of the skeleton.
 Transactions of the Royal Society of Edinburgh-Earth Sciences 96, 197-307 (2006).

 5	Jessen, H. Weitere Fischreste aus dem Oberen Plattenkalk der Bergisch-Gladbach-Paffrather Mulde (Oberdevon, Rheinisches Schiefergebirge).
 Palaeontographica A 143, 159-187 (1973).

 6	Schultze, H.-P. & Cloutier, R. in Devonian Fishes and Plants of Miguasha, Quebec, Canada   (eds H.-P. Schultze & R. Cloutier)  348-368 (Verlag Dr. Friedrich Pfeil, 1996).

 7	Jessen, H. Die Crossopterygier des Oberen Plattenkalkes (Devon) der Bergisch-Gladbach-Paffrather Mulde (Rheinisches Schiefergebirge) unter Berücksichtigung von amerikanischem und europäischem Onychodus-Material.
 Arkiv för Zoologi 18, 306-389 (1966).

 8	Lu, J. & Zhu, M. An onychodont fish (Osteichthyes, Sarcopterygii) from the Early Devonian of China, and the evolution of the Onychodontiformes.
 Proceedings of the Royal Society B-Biological Sciences 277, 293-299, doi:10.1098/rspb.2009.0708 (2009).

 9	Schultze, H.-P. Crossopterygier mit heterozerker Schwanzflosse aus dem Oberdevon Kanadas, nebst einer Beschreibung von Onychodontida-Resten aus dem Mitteldevon Spaniens und aus dem Karbon der USA.
 Palaeontographica Abt.
 A 143, 188-208 (1973).

 10	Beltan, L. L. La faune ichthyologique du Muschelkalk de la Catalogne.
 Memorias de la Real Academia de Ciencias y Artes de Barcelona 41, 281-323 (1972).

 11	Beltan, L. Quelques poissons du Muschelkalk supérieur d'Espagne.
 Acta Geológica Hispánica 19, 117-127 (1984).

 12	Forey, P. L. History of the Coelacanth Fishes.
 (Chapman & Hall, 1998).

 13	Lund, R. & Lund, W. L. Coelacanths from the Bear Gulch Limestone (Namurian) of Montana and the evolution of the Coelacanthiformes.
 Bulletin of Carnegie Museum of Natural History 25, 1-74 (1985).

 14	Toriño, P., Soto, M. & Perea, D. A comprehensive phylogenetic analysis of coelacanth fishes (Sarcopterygii, Actinistia) with comments on the composition of the Mawsoniidae and Latimeriidae: Evaluating old and new methodological challenges and constraints.
 Historical Biology 33, 3423-3443, doi:10.1080/08912963.2020.1867982 (2021).

 15	Arratia, G. & Schultze, H. P. A new fossil actinistian from the Early Jurassic of Chile and its bearing on the phylogeny of Actinistia.
 Journal of Vertebrate Paleontology 35, doi:10.1080/02724634.2015.983524 (2015).

 16	Stensiö, E. A. Triassic fishes from Spitzbergen.
 Part I.  A.  (Holzhausen, 1921).

 17	Mørk, A. et al. The type section of the Vikinghøgda Formation: a new Lower Triassic unit in central and eastern Svalbard.
 Polar Research 18, 51-82, doi:10.1111/j.1751-8369.1999.tb00277.x (1999).

 18	Maisey, J. G. Coelacanths from the Lower Cretaceous of Brazil.
 American Museum Novitates, 1-30 (1986).

 19	Arai, M. & Assine, M. L. Chronostratigraphic constraints and paleoenvironmental interpretation of the Romualdo Formation (Santana Group, Araripe Basin, Northeastern Brazil) based on palynology.
 Cretaceous Research 116, doi:10.1016/j.cretres.2020.104610 (2020).

 20	Yabumoto, Y. & Uyeno, T. New materials of the Cretaceous coelacanth, Mawsonia lavocati Tabaste from Morocco.
 Bulletin of the National Science Museum, Tokyo, Series C: Geology & Paleontology 31, 39-49 (2005).

 21	Tabaste, N. Étude de restes de poissons du Crétacé saharien.
 Mémoires de l'Institut français d'Afrique Noire 68, 437-485 (1963).

 22	Ibrahim, N. et al. Geology and paleontology of the Upper Cretaceous Kem Kem Group of eastern Morocco.
 Zookeys, 1-216, doi:10.3897/zookeys.928.47517 (2020).

 23	de Carvalho, M. S. S., Gallo, V. & Santos, H. R. S. New species of coelacanth fish from the Lower Cretaceous (Albian) of the Grajau Basin, NE Brazil.
 Cretaceous Research 46, 80-89, doi:10.1016/j.cretres.2013.09.006 (2013).

 24	Cavin, L., Valentin, X. & Garcia, G. A new mawsoniid coelacanth (Actinistia) from the Upper Cretaceous of Southern France.
 Cretaceous Research 62, 65-73, doi:10.1016/j.cretres.2016.02.002 (2016).

 25	Wendruff, A. J. & Wilson, M. V. H. New Early Triassic coelacanth in the family Laugiidae (Sarcopterygii: Actinistia) from the Sulphur Mountain Formation near Wapiti Lake, British Columbia, Canada.
 Canadian Journal of Earth Sciences 50, 904-910, doi:10.1139/cjes-2013-0010 (2013).

 26	Wang, N. & Liu, H. Coelacanth fishes from the marine Permian of Zhejiang, South China.
 Vertebrata PalAsiatica 10, 305-312 (1981).

 27	Shen, S. Z. et al. Permian integrative stratigraphy and timescale of China.
 Science China-Earth Sciences 62, 154-188, doi:10.1007/s11430-017-9228-4 (2019).

 28	Jin, X. S. New species of coelacanth from Changxing Formation of Zhejiang.
 Bulletin of Science and Technology 13, 143-147 (1997).

 29	Tong, J. N., Zhou, X. J., Erwin, D. H., Zuo, J. X. & Zhao, L. S. Fossil fishes from the Lower Triassic of Majiashan, Chaohu, Anhui Province, China.
 Journal of Paleontology 80, 146-161, doi:10.1666/0022-3360(2006)080[0146:Ffftlt]2.0.Co;2 (2006).

 30	Schaeffer, B. Late Triassic fishes from the Western United States.
 Bulletin of the American Museum of Natural History 135, 1-18 (1967).

 31	Lambers, P. H. On the ichthyofauna of the Solnhofen lithographic limestone (Upper Jurassic, Germany) Ph.D. thesis, Rijkuniversiteit Groningen, (1992).

 32	Dietl, G. & Schweigert, G. The Nusplingen lithographic limestone - A "fossil lagerstaette" of Late Kimmeridgian age from the Swabian Alb (Germany).
 Rivista Italiana Di Paleontologia E Stratigrafia 110, 303-309 (2004).

 33	Schmid, D. U., Leinfelder, R. R. & Schweigert, G. Stratigraphy and palaeoenvironments of the Upper Jurassic of Southern Germany–a review.
 Zitteliana B 26, 31-41 (2005).

 34	Schaumberg, G. Neubeschreibung von Coelacanthus granulatus Agassiz (Actinistia, Pisces) aus dem Kupferschiefer von Richelsdorf (Perm, W.-Deutschland).
 Paläontologische Zeitschrift 52, 169-197 (1978).

 35	Schaeffer, B. The Triassic coelacanth fish Diplurus, with observations on the evolution of the Coelacanthini.
 Bulletin of the American Museum of Natural History 99, 29-78 (1952).

 36	Kent, D. V., Olsen, P. E. & Muttoni, G. Astrochronostratigraphic polarity time scale (APTS) for the Late Triassic and Early Jurassic from continental sediments and correlation with standard marine stages.
 Earth-Science Reviews 166, 153-180 (2017).

 37	Cavin, L. & Grădinaru, E. Dobrogeria aegyssensis, a new early Spathian (Early Triassic) coelacanth from North Dobrogea (Romania).
 Acta Geologica Polonica 64, 161-187, doi:10.2478/agp-2014-0010 (2014).

 38	Johanson, Z., Long, J. A., Talent, J. A., Janvier, P. & Warren, J. W. Oldest coelacanth, from the Early Devonian of Australia.
 Biology Letters 2, 443-446, doi:10.1098/rsbl.2006.0470 (2006).

 39	Gross, W. Die paläontologische und stratigraphische Bedeutung der Wirbeltierfaunen des Old Reds und der marinen altpaläozoischen Schichten.
 Abhandlungen der deutschen Akademie der Wissenschaften zu Berlin, Mathematisch-Naturwissenschaftliche Klasse 1949, 1-130 (1950).

 40	Zhu, M. et al. Earliest known coelacanth skull extends the range of anatomically modern coelacanths to the Early Devonian.
 Nature 3, doi:10.1038/ncomms1764 (2012).

 41	Cavin, L., Mennecart, B., Obrist, C., Costeur, L. & Furrer, H. Heterochronic evolution explains novel body shape in a Triassic coelacanth from Switzerland.
 Scientific Reports 7, e13695, doi:10.1038/s41598-017-13796-0 (2017).

 42	Hagdorn, H. & Mutter, R. J. The vertebrate fauna of the Lower Keuper Albertibank (Erfurt Formation, Middle Triassic) in the vicinity of Schwäbisch Hall (Baden-Württemberg, Germany).
 Palaeodiversity 4, 223-243 (2011).

 43	Martin, M. & Wenz, S. Découverte d'un nouveau Coelacanthidé, Garnbergia ommata n.g., n.sp., dans le Muschelkalk supérieur du Baden-Württemberg.
 Stuttgarter Beiträge zur Naturkunde, Serie B (Geologie und Paläontologie) 105, 1-17 (1984).

 44	Long, J. A. A new genus of fossil coelacanth (Osteichthyes: Coelacanthiformes) from the Middle Devonian of southeastern Australia.
 Records of the Western Australian Museum, Supplement, 37-53 (1999).

 45	Geng, B.-H., Zhu, M. & Jin, F. A revision and phylogenetic analysis of Guizhoucoelacanthus (Sarcopterygii, Actinistia) from the Triassic of China.
 Vertebrata PalAsiatica 47, 165-177 (2009).

 46	Schweizer, R. Ein Coelacanthide aus dem Oberen Muschelkalk Göttingens.
 Neues Jahrbuch für Geologie und Paläontologie, Abhandlungen 125, 216-226 (1966).

 47	Friedman, M. & Coates, M. I. A newly recognized fossil coelacanth highlights the early morphological diversification of the clade.
 Proceedings of the Royal Society B-Biological Sciences 273, 245-250, doi:10.1098/rspb.2005.3316 (2006).

 48	Hartkopf-Fröder, C., Jux, U., Knapp, G. & Piecha, M. The Late Devonian of the Bergisch Gladbach-Paffrath Syncline (Ardennes-Rhenish Massif, Germany): An overview.
 Courier Forschungsinstitut Senckenberg 251, 7-18 (2004).

 49	Jain, S. L. Indocoelacanthus robustus n. gen., n. sp.
 (Coelacanthidae, Lower Jurassic), the first fossil coelacanth from India.
 Journal of Paleontology 48, 49-62 (1974).

 50	Gradstein, F. M. et al. in Geochronology, Time Scales and Global Stratigraphic Correlation   (eds W. A. Berggren, D. V. Kent, M.-P. Aubry, & J. Hardenbol)  95-128 (SEPM Special Publication, 1995).

 51	Kadarusman et al. A thirteen-million-year divergence between two lineages of Indonesian coelacanths.
 Scientific Reports 10, doi:10.1038/s41598-019-57042-1 (2020).

 52	Nielsen, E. Some few preliminary remarks on Triassic fishes from East Greenland.
 Meddelelser om Grønland 112, 1-55 (1936).

 53	Surlyk, F., Bjerager, M., Piasecki, S. & Stemmerik, L. Stratigraphy of the marine Lower Triassic succession at Kap Stosch, Hold with Hope, North- East Greenland.
 Bulletin of the Geological Society of Denmark 65, 87-123 (2017).

 54	Wen, W. et al. Coelacanths from the Middle Triassic Luoping Biota, Yunnan, South China, with the earliest evidence of ovoviviparity.
 Acta Palaeontologica Polonica 58, 175-193, doi:10.4202/app.2011.0066 (2013).

 55	Yabumoto, Y. A new coelacanth from the Early Cretaceous of Brazil (Sarcopterygii, Actinistia).
 Paleontological Research 6, 343-350 (2002).

 56	Brito, P. M. et al. First occurrence of a mawsoniid (Sarcopterygii: Actinistia), Mawsonia soba sp nov., in pre-Aptian Cretaceous deposits from Cameroon.
 Cretaceous Research 86, 91-96, doi:10.1016/j.cretres.2017.12.014 (2018).

 57	Wenz, S. in Colloques Internationaux du Centre National de la Recherche Scientifique Vol. 218    175-190 (Centre National de la Recherche Scientifique, 1975).

 58	Taquet, P. Géologie et paléontologie du gisement de Gadoufaoua (Aptien du Niger).
 Cahiers de paléontologie, 1-191 (1976).

 59	Schwimmer, D. R., Stewart, J. D. & Williams, G. D. Giant fossil coelacanths of the Late Cretaceous in the eastern United-States.
 Geology 22, 503-506, doi:10.1130/0091-7613(1994)022<0503:Gfcotl>2.3.Co;2 (1994).

 60	Dutel, H. et al. The giant Cretaceous coelacanth (Actinistia, Sarcopterygii) Megalocoelacanthus dobiei Schwimmer, Stewart & Williams, 1994, and its bearing on Latimerioidei interrelationships.
 PLoS One 7, e49911, doi:10.1371/journal.pone.0049911 (2012).

 61	Cloutier, R. in Devonian Fishes and Plants of Miguasha, Quebec, Canada   (eds H.-P. Schultze & R.  Cloutier)  227-247 (Verlag Dr. Friedrich Pfeil, 1996).

 62	Cloutier, R., Loboziak, S., Candilier, A.-M. & Blieck, A. Biostratigraphy of the Upper Devonian Escuminac Formation, eastern Quebec, Canada: A comparative study based on miospores and fishes.
 Review of Palaeobotany and Palynology 93, 191-215 (1996).

 63	Forey, P. L., Ahlberg, P. E., Luksevics, E. & Zupins, I. A new coelacanth from the Middle Devonian of Latvia.
 Journal of Vertebrate Paleontology 20, 243-252 (2000).

 64	Heckert, A. B., Lucas, S. G. & Hunt, A. P. in Vertebrate Paleontology in Arizona Vol. 29  (eds A. B. Heckert & S. G. Lucas)  16-44 (New Mexico Museum of Natural History and Science Bulletin, 2005).

 65	Long, J. A. & Trinajstic, K. A review of recent discoveries of exceptionally preserved fossil fishes from the Gogo sites (Late Devonian, Western Australia).
 Earth and Environmental Science Transactions of the Royal Society of Edinburgh 108, 111-117 (2018).

 66	Yabumoto, Y. A new Mesozoic coelacanth from Brazil (Sarcopterygii, Actinistia).
 Paleontological Research 12, 329-343 (2008).

 67	Montefeltro, F. C., Larsson, H. C. E., de Franca, M. A. G. & Langer, M. C. A new neosuchian with Asian affinities from the Jurassic of northeastern Brazil.
 Naturwissenschaften 100, 835-841, doi:10.1007/s00114-013-1083-9 (2013).

 68	Clément, G. The actinistian (Sarcopterygii) Piveteauia madagascariensis Lehman from the Lower Triassic of northwestern Madagascar: A redescription on the basis of new material.
 Journal of Vertebrate Paleontology 19, 234-242 (1999).

 69	Nowak, H., Schneebeli-Hermann, E. & Kustatscher, E. Correlation of Lopingian to Middle Triassic Palynozones.
 Journal of Earth Science 29, 755-777, doi:10.1007/s12583-018-0790-8 (2018).

 70	Wendruff, A. J. & Wilson, M. V. H. A fork-tailed coelacanth, Rebellatrix divaricerca, gen. et sp. nov.
 (Actinistia, Rebellatricidae, fam. nov.), from the Lower Triassic of western Canada.
 Journal of Vertebrate Paleontology 32, 499-511, doi:10.1080/02724634.2012.657317 (2012).

 71	Graf, J. A new Early Cretaceous coelacanth from Texas.
 Historical Biology 24, 441-452, doi:10.1080/08912963.2012.696636 (2012).

 72	Cloutier, R. & Candilier, A.-M. Palaeozoic vertebrates of northern France and Belgium: Part III - Sarcopterygii (Devonian to Carboniferous).
 Geobios, mémoire spécial 19, 335-342 (1995).

 73	Menning, M., Weyer, D., Drozdzewski, G., van Amerom, H. W. & Wendt, I. in Karbon: Zeitskala und Sequenzstratigraphie Vol. 156  (eds M. Menning et al.)  3-44 (Geologisches Jahrbuch Reihe A, 2000).

 74	Clements, T., Purnell, M. & Gabbott, S. The Mazon Creek Lagerstatte: A diverse Late Paleozoic ecosystem entombed within siderite concretions.
 Journal of the Geological Society 176, 1-11, doi:10.1144/jgs2018-088 (2019).

 75	Echols, J. A new genus of Pennsylvanian fish (Crossopterygii, Coelacanthiformes) from Kansas.
 University of Kansas Publications.
 Museum of Natural History, Lawrence 12, 475-501 (1963).

 76	Schultze, H.-P. Terrestrial biota in coastal marine deposits: Fossil-Lagerstatten in the Pennsylvanian of Kansas, USA.
 Palaeogeography Palaeoclimatology Palaeoecology 119, 255-273, doi:10.1016/0031-0182(95)00011-9 (1996).

 77	Mork, A. et al. The type section of the Vikinghogda Formation: a new Lower Triassic unit in central and eastern Svalbard.
 Polar Research 18, 51-82, doi:10.1111/j.1751-8369.1999.tb00277.x (1999).

 78	Gess, R. W. & Coates, M. I. Fossil juvenile coelacanths from the Devonian of South Africa shed light on the order of character acquisition in actinistians.
 Zoological Journal of the Linnean Society 175, 360-383, doi:10.1111/zoj.12276 (2015).

 79	Friedman, M., Coates, M. I. & Anderson, P. First discovery of a primitive coelacanth fin fills a major gap in the evolution of lobed fins and limbs.
 Evolution & Development 9, 329-337 (2007).

 80	Liu, H.-T. A new coelacanth from the marine Lower Triassic of N.W.
 Kwangsi, China.
 Vertebrata Palasiatica 8, 211-214 (1964).

 81	Tong, J. & Yin, H. The Lower Triassic of South China.
 Journal of Asian Earth Sciences 20, 803-815 (2002).

 82	Galfetti, T. et al. Evolution of Early Triassic outer platform paleoenvironments in the Nanpanjiang Basin (South China) and their significance for the biotic recovery.
 Sedimentary Geology 204, 36-60, doi:10.1016/j.sedgeo.2007.12.008 (2008).

 83	Lucas, S. G. Global Permian tetrapod biostratigraphy and biochronology.
 Geological Society, London, Special Publications 265, 65-93 (2006).

 84	Zhu, M. & Yu, X. B. A primitive fish close to the common ancestor of tetrapods and lungfish.
 Nature 418, 767-770 (2002).

 85	Zhao, W.-J. & Zhu, M. Siluro-Devonian vertebrate biostratigraphy and biogeography of China.
 Palaeoworld 19 4–26 (2010).

 86	Clément, G. A new coelacanth (Actinistia, Sarcopterygii) from the Jurassic of France, and the question of the closest relative fossil to Latimeria.
 Journal of Vertebrate Paleontology 25, 481-491 (2005).

 87	Cavin, L., Furrer, H. & Obrist, C. New coelacanth material from the Middle Triassic of eastern Switzerland, and comments on the taxic diversity of actinistans.
 Swiss Journal of Geosciences 106, 161-177, doi:10.1007/s00015-013-0143-7 (2013).

 88	Dutel, H., Herbin, M. & Clément, G. First occurrence of a mawsoniid coelacanth in the Early Jurassic of Europe.
 Journal of Vertebrate Paleontology 35, e929581-929582, doi:10.1080/02724634.2014.929581 (2015).

 89	Dutel, H., Pennetier, E. & Pennetier, G. A giant marine coelacanth from the Jurassic of Normandy, France.
 Journal of Vertebrate Paleontology 34, 1239-1242, doi:10.1080/02724634.2014.838176 (2014).

 90	Bernier, P. et al. The lithographic limestones of Cerin (southern Jura Mountains, France).
 A synthetic approach and environmental interpretation.
 Comptes Rendus Palevol 13, 383-402, doi:10.1016/j.crpv.2014.01.006 (2014).

 91	Wendruff, A. J. Lower Triassic Coelacanths of the Sulphur Mountain Formation (Wapiti Lake) in British Columbia, Canada M.Sc. thesis thesis, University of Alberta, (2011).

 92	Yabumoto, Y. & Brito, P. M. A new Triassic coelacanth, Whiteia oishii (Sarcopterygii, Actinistia) from West Timor, Indonesia.
 Paleontological Research 20, 233-246 (2016).

 93	Wescott, W. A. & Diggens, J. N. Depositional history and stratigraphical evolution of the Sakamena Group (Middle Karoo Supergroup) in the southern Morondava Basin, Madagascar.
 Journal of African Earth Sciences 27, 461-479, doi:10.1016/s0899-5362(98)00073-6 (1998).

 94	Simões, T. R., Caldwell, M. W., Palci, A. & Nydam, R. L. Giant taxon‐character matrices: Quality of character constructions remains critical regardless of size.
 Cladistics 33 198-219 (2017).

 95	Cloutier, R. in Early Vertebrates and Related Problems of Evolutionary Biology   (eds M.-M. Chang, Y.-H. Liu, & G.-R. Zhang)  379–428 (Science Press, 1991).

 96	Cloutier, R. Patterns, trends, and rates of evolution within the Actinistia.
 Environmental Biology of Fishes 32, 23-58 (1991).

 97	Forey, P. L. Latimeria chalumnae and its pedigree.
 Environmental Biology of Fishes 32, 75-97 (1991).

 98	Friedman, M. Styloichthys as the oldest coelacanth: Implications for early osteichthyan interrelationships.
 Journal of Systematic Palaeontology 5, 289-343 (2007).

 99	Dutel, H., Herbin, M. & Clement, G. First occurrence of a mawsoniid coelacanth in the Early Jurassic of Europe.
 Journal of Vertebrate Paleontology 35, doi:10.1080/02724634.2014.929581 (2015).

 100	Cavin, L. et al. Phylogeny and evolutionary history of mawsoniid coelacanths.
 Bulletin of the Kitakyushu Museum of Natural History and Human History, Series A (Natural History) 17, 3-13 (2019).

 101	Cavin, L. et al. The last known freshwater coelacanths: New Late Cretaceous mawsoniid remains (Osteichthyes: Actinistia) from Southern France.
 PLoS One 15, e0234183, doi:10.1371/journal.pone.0234183 (2020).

 102	O’Leary, M. A. & Kaufman, S. MorphoBank: phylophenomics in the “cloud”.
 Cladistics 27, 529-537 (2011).

 103	Forey, P. L. Latimeria: A paradoxical fish.
 Proceedings of the Royal Society B-Biological Sciences 208, 369-384 (1980).

 104	Fragoso, L. G. C., Brito, P. & Yabumoto, Y. Axelrodichthys araripensis Maisey, 1986 revisited.
 Historical Biology 31, 1350-1372, doi:10.1080/08912963.2018.1454443 (2018).

 105	Forey, P. L. The coelacanth Rhabdoderma in the Carboniferous of the British Isles.
 Palaeontology 24, 203-229 (1981).

 106	Zhu, M. & Yu, X. B. in Recent Advances in the Origin and Early Radiation of Vertebrates   (eds G. Arratia, M. V. H. Wilson, & R. Cloutier)  271-286 (Verlag Dr. Friedrich Pfeil, 2004).

 107	Khonsari, R. H. et al. The buccohypophyseal canal is an ancestral vertebrate trait maintained by modulation in sonic hedgehog signaling.
 Bmc Biology 11, doi:10.1186/1741-7007-11-27 (2013).

 108	Fragoso, L. G. C. Revisão do ramo gondwánico da familia Mawsoniidae (Sarcopterygii, Actinistia, Coelacanthiformes) Ph.D. thesis, Universidade do Estado de Rio de Janeiro, (2014).

 109	Clack, J. A. Earliest known tetrapod braincase and the evolution of the stapes and febestra ovalis.
 Nature 369, 392-394, doi:10.1038/369392a0 (1994).

 110	Romano, C., Ware, D., Brühwiler, T., Bucher, H. & Brinkmann, W. Marine Early Triassic Osteichthyes from Spiti, Indian Himalayas.
 Swiss Journal of Palaeontology 135, 275-294 (2016).

 111	Schaeffer, B. A revision of Coelacanthus newarki and notes on the evolution of the girdles and basal plates of the median fins in the Coelacanthini.
 American Museum Novitates, 1-17 (1941).

 112	Arratia, G., Schultze, H.-P. & Casciotta, J. Vertebral column and associated elements in dipnoans and comparison with other fishes: Development and homology.
 Journal of Morphology 250, 101-172 (2001).

 113	Mondéjar-Fernàndez, J., Meunier, F. J., Cloutier, R., Clément, G. & Laurin, M. A microanatomical and histological study of the scales of the Devonian sarcopterygian Miguashaia bureaui and the evolution of the squamation in coelacanths.
 Journal of Anatomy 239, 451-478, doi:10.1111/joa.13428 (2021).

 114	Brito, P. M., Meunier, F. J., Clément, G. & Geffard-Kuriyama, D. The histological structure of the calcified lung of the fossil coelacanth Axelrodichthys araripensis (Actinistia: Mawsoniidae).
 Palaeontology 53, 1281-1290, doi:10.1111/j.1475-4983.2010.01015.x (2010).

 115	Cupello, C. et al. The homology and function of the lung plates in extant and fossil coelacanths.
 Scientific Reports 7, doi:10.1038/s41598-017-09327-6 (2017).

 116	Schultze, H.-P. & Cloutier, R. Computed-tomography and magnetic-resonance-imaging studies of Latimeria chalumnae.
 Environmental Biology of Fishes 32, 159-181 (1991).

 117	Schindelin, J. et al. Fiji: an open-source platform for biological-image analysis.
 Nature Methods 9, 676-682, doi:10.1038/nmeth.2019 (2012).

 118	Mondéjar-Fernàndez, J. A new onychodont (Osteichthyes; Sarcopterygii) from the Middle Devonian of Morocco and its bearing on early osteichthyan evolution.
 Journal of Systematic Palaeontology 18, 573-606, doi:10.1080/14772019.2019.1655495 (2019).

 119	Long, J. A. On the relationships of Psarolepis and the onychodontiform fishes.
 Journal of Vertebrate Paleontology 21, 815-820 (2001).

 120	Lu, J. et al. A Devonian predatory fish provides insights into the early evolution of modern sarcopterygians.
 Science Advances 2, e1600154, doi:10.1126/sciadv.1600154 (2016).

 121	Gross, W. Über Crossopterygier und Dipnoer aus dem baltischen Oberdevon im Zusammenhang einer vergleichenden untersuchung des Porenkanal-systems paläozoischer Agnathen und Fische.
 Kungliga Svenska Vetenskapsakademiens Handlingar, serie 4 5, 1-140 (1956).

 122	Upeniece, I. New species of Strunius (Sarcopterygii, Onychodontida) from Latvia, Lode quarry (Upper Devonian).
 Geobios, Mémoire Spécial 19, 281-284 (1995).

 123	Maisey, J. G. Santana Fossils: An Illustrated Atlas.
 459 (T.F.H.
 Publications, 1991).

 124	Barbosa, R. E. S., da Silva, M. C., Duque, R. R. C. & Barreto, A. M. F. Os Mawsoniídeos das bacias sedimentares do nordest do Brasil: Revisão bibliográfica.
 Estudos Geológicos 29, 94-119 (2019).

 125	Brito, P. M. & Yabumoto, Y. An updated review of the fish faunas from the Crato and Santana formations in Brazil, a close relationship to the Tethys fauna.
 Bulletin of the Kitakyushu Museum of Natural History and Human History, Series A (Natural History) 9, 107-136 (2011).

 126	Cavin, L. & Forey, P. L. in Mesozoic Fishes 3 - Systematics, Paleoenvironments and Biodiversity   (eds G. Arratia & A. Tintori)  493-506 (Verlag Dr. Friedrich Pfeil, 2004).

 127	Benton, M. J. et al. Exceptional vertebrate biotas from the Triassic of China, and the expansion of marine ecosystems after the Permo-Triassic mass extinction.
 Earth-Science Reviews 125, 199-243, doi:10.1016/j.earscirev.2013.05.014 (2013).

 128	Elliott, D. K. A new specimen of Chinlea sorenseni from the Chinle Formation, Dolores River, Colorado.
 Journal of the Arizona-Nevada Academy of Science 22, 47-52 (1987).

 129	Martz, J., Kirkland, J., Milner, A., Parker, W. & Santucci, V. Upper Triassic lithostratigraphy, depositional systems, and vertebrate paleontology across southern Utah.
 Geology of the Intermountain West 4, 99-180 (2017).

 130	Lambers, P. H. The identity of the type specimen of Coelacanthus harlemensis WINKLER (Pisces, Actinistia) from the lithographic limestone of Solnhofen (Tithonian), Bavaria.
 Paläontologische Zeitschrift 65, 173-189 (1991).

 131	Moy-Thomas, J. A. & Westoll, T. S. On the Permian coelacanth, Coelacanthus granulatus, Ag.
 Geological Magazine 72, 446-457 (1935).

 132	Brandt, S. Über isolierte Knochenfunde von Quastenflossern aus dem Ober-Perm von Thüringen und Hessen - Ein Beitrag zur Anatomie von Coelacanthus granulatus AGASSIZ.
 Veröffentlichungen Naturhistorisches Museum Schloss Bertholdsburg Schleusingen 22, 69-78 (2007).

 133	Stensiö, E. A. Über zwei Coelacanthiden aus dem Oberdevon von Wildungen.
 Paläontologische Zeitschrift 4, 167-210 (1922).

 134	Stensiö, E. A. On the Devonian coelacanthids of Germany with special reference to the dermal skeleton.
 Kungliga Svenska vetenskapsakademiens handlingar 16, 1-56 (1937).

 135	Bryant, W. L. New fishes from the Triassic of Pennsylvania.
 Proceedings of the American Philosophical Society 73, 319-326 (1934).

 136	Jaekel, O. Der Kopf der Wirbeltiere.
 Ergebnisse der Anatomie und Entwickelungsgeschichte 27, 815-897 (1927).